peteradrichem/Xul/docs/xp.rst

 -------------------
 A result element can be pretty printed with the ``--pretty-element`` command-line option.

-.. warning:: The ``--pretty-element`` option removes all white space nodes before applying the XPath expression.
+.. warning:: The ``--pretty-element`` option removes all white space text nodes *before* applying the XPath expression.
+There will therefore be no white space text nodes in the results.

 Pretty print the latest Python PEP: